Chessington World of Adventures: Zoo

-The Trails of the Kings; a walkthrough attraction home to enclosures for nine western lowland gorillas, two Sumatran tigers, two Asiatic lion, fossa, Carpathian lynx, and binturong.
+The Trails of the Kings; a walkthrough attraction home to enclosures for western lowland gorillas, Asiatic lions, fossa, Carpathian lynx, and binturong.
 In 2007 the Trail of the Kings section of the zoo underwent an inspection with the outcome that the gorilla enclosure was too small.
 A bigger building for the gorillas was completed in 2010.
 As of 2013, there are 10 gorillas at Chessington, as well as two infants born in 2012.

 The Wanyama Village & Reserve opened in late May 2010, in an area behind the Safari Hotel and houses animals such as Grévy's zebra, sitatunga antelope, ostrich, dorcas gazelle, Nile lechwe, fennec fox, dwarf mongoose, southern ground hornbill, Kirk's dik-dik, Aloatran gentle lemur, black-cheeked lovebird, crested porcupine, meerkats, scimitar horned oryx, common eland and Ankole cattle.
 It is part of the ZUFARI animal reserve.
 The area is open to guests staying in the Safari Hotel during the evening.

 The AMAZU Treetop Adventure opened in April 2014 on the former site of the Monkey & Bird Garden.
 The area features adventure trail walkways, play areas and Aztec theming.
 The area has spider monkeys, saki monkeys, red-handed tamarins, golden-headed lion tamarins, Bolivian squirrel monkeys, Geoffroy marmosets, capybara, military macaws, Ecuadorian red-lored amazons, giant wood rail, agouti and three-banded armadillo.
 The animals in the area can either be viewed on ground or through the Amazu raised walkways, some of which, go through the enclosures.

 Penguin Bay is a new area that opened in March 2015 as part of the Year of the Penguins.
 It features the long time residents of Chessington Zoo Humboldt penguins in a beach themed area.
 Seating for the demonstrations is aboard a shipwreck with a canopy.
 The new enclosure features glass walls to allow for better public viewing.

-In 2016, the Pandamonium live show was opened which features life-size and lifelike animatronic pandas.

 Chessington Sea Life Centre

 In 2008, Chessington Zoo opened Chessington Sea Life Centre on the site of the old children's Zoo, as an attempt to both determine if the park had a positive future and also to attract more multi-day visits.
-The Sea Life Centre, which is part of a franchise operated by Merlin Entertainments, has a number of exhibits including a Ray Pool and a Touch Pool.
+The Sea Life Centre, which is part of a franchise operated by Merlin Entertainments, has a number of exhibits including a Ray Pool and a touch pool.
 The Sea Life Centre is split into four areas: Our Shoreline, The Reef, Amazonia and Azteca which features the signature Ocean Tunnel.